white-lab/protocols/protocols/western_blot.md

     2. Layer a sponge, filter paper, gel, membrane, filter paper, and sponge.
        The membrane should be located closer to the positive (red) electrode when transferring proteins.
+        * Use either a nitrocellulose membrane or an activated PDVF membrane.
+          To activate a PDVF membrane, let is soak in 100% methanol for a few seconds and then equilibrate in transfer buffer until it sinks.
     3. After adding each layer to the sandwich, use a roller to remove any air bubbles.
 7. Plate the membrane stack in a transfer container with transfer buffer, a stir bar, and an ice pack.
 8. Run the transfer step at 100 V for 2 hours in the cold room on a stir plate.
+    * Check that the current is between 300 and 500 mA, if it is lower, that may cause an inefficient transfer.
 9. Test Ponceau staining to quickly check for successful protein transfer.
     1. Pour Ponceau red stain onto membrane in box.
     2. Incubate on rotator for up to 10 minutes.